yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/audit-logging-ycql.md

 ## Configure audit logging

-* Statements or events are recorded if they match _all_ auditing filters described by the flags above.
+Statements or events are recorded if they match _all_ [audit filters](#audit-filters).
 That is, only the configured categories in the configured keyspaces by the configured users are recorded.

-* For the `included` flags the default value (empty) means everything is included, while for the `excluded` flags the default value (empty) means nothing is excluded.
+For the `included` flags, the default value (empty) means everything is included, while for the `excluded` flags the default value (empty) means nothing is excluded.
 By default everything is logged except events in system keyspaces.

-* If both the inclusion and exclusion flags are set for the same dimension (for example, users) then statements or events are recorded only if both match: if they are in the set-difference between included entries and excluded entries.
+If both the inclusion and exclusion flags are set for the same dimension (for example, users) then statements or events are recorded only if both match; that is, if they are in the set-difference between included entries and excluded entries.
 So that is allowed although it is redundant: the same semantics can be achieved by setting only the inclusion flag to the resulting set-difference.

-* The `ycql_audit_log_level` determines the log file where the audit records are written (that is, `yb-tserver.INFO`, `yb-tserver.WARNING`, or `yb-tserver.ERROR`). \
+The `ycql_audit_log_level` determines the log file where the audit records are written (that is, `yb-tserver.INFO`, `yb-tserver.WARNING`, or `yb-tserver.ERROR`).

-Note that only `ERROR`-level logs are immediately flushed to disk, lower levels might be buffered.
+Only `ERROR`-level logs are immediately flushed to disk, lower levels might be buffered.

 ## Audit filters

 ### Objects being audited

-TServer flags can be configured to determine which statements and events should be logged, audit logging can be configured along three different dimensions: categories (statement or event_)_ , users, and keyspaces.
+YB-TServer flags can be configured to determine which statements and events should be logged, audit logging can be configured along three different dimensions: categories (statement or event_)_ , users, and keyspaces.

-Each of them can be configured either by inclusion (listing all statement categories, users or keyspaces to be audited) or by exclusion of CQL commands (listing all statement categories, user, or keyspaces to be excluded from auditing).
+Each can be configured either by inclusion (listing all statement categories, users, or keyspaces to be audited) or by exclusion of CQL commands (listing all statement categories, user, or keyspaces to be excluded from auditing).

 The available flags are described in the following table: